by Bill McBride on 5/10/2015 10:07:00 AM

 The peak age for deaths didn't change much for those born in 1900 and 1950 (between 76 and 80, but many more people born in 1950 will make it).

-Now the CDC is projection the peak age for deaths - for those born in 2009 - will increase to 86 to 90!
-Using these stats - for those born in 2014 - about half will make it to the next century.
+Now the CDC is projection the peak age for deaths - for those born in 2010 - will increase to 86 to 90!

 Also the number of deaths for those younger than 20 will be very small (down to mostly accidents, guns, and drugs).
 Self-driving cars might reduce the accident components of young deaths.